middleman/middlemanapp.com/source/basics/helper_methods.html.markdown

 Template helpers are methods which can be used in your dynamic templates to simplify common HTML tasks.
-Most of the basic methods should be very familiar to anyone who has used rails view helpers.
+Most of the basic methods should be very familiar to anyone who has used Rails view helpers.
 These helpers are all built on the Padrino Framework, [view the full documentation here].

 ## Link Helpers